Alton1998/Arrhythmia-Detection/README.md

 ## Questions
 1. What is suppose to be the buffer size of the signal that we take?
 2. How many classes do we consider?
+3. Do we always extract the QRS complex?